 - Select Authorized Approvers: The individual you select must have some financial approval authority within Oracle Financials.
 This ensures they are known to the system as having completed required training.
 If you want to delegate to someone who is not currently an Oracle financial approver, they must first be granted some financial approval authority through Authority Manager and complete the required training.
-Refer to Authority to Approve Financial Transactions and Grant or Update Financial Authority Assignments for more information.
+Refer to Financial Transaction Approval and Grant or Update Financial Authority Assignments for more information.

 - Consider Special Approval Authority: If you have been granted a special approval authority (e.g., DPA Screening or Tax Exempt Alcohol), you may only delegate approval authority (or share your Worklist) to someone who also has this special variety of approval authority.
 If you have both of these authorities, the person to whom you delegate must also have both authorities.
 If selecting another DPA Screening and/or Tax Exempt Alcohol approver to handle all your approval workflows would not be appropriate during the time you are away, you must contact the business office that granted this authority to you and ask them to temporarily remove it.
 After temporarily removing your special approval authority, you may then delegate (or share your Worklist) with any authorized approver.
 Once your delegations have expired, you can contact the appropriate business office to request that your special approval authority be reinstated.

-Transaction approval workflow notifications may be delegated to one person or to different people by Oracle system module (i.e., iJournals, Labor Distribution, Expense Requests, PCard and Requisitions which include iProcurement non-catalog, SmartMart and Amazon Business).
-FYIs, end routes and Core Journal approval authority cannot be delegated.
+Transaction approval workflow notifications may be delegated to one person or to different people by Oracle Financials system (i.e., iJournals, Labor Distribution, Expense Requests, PCard, and Requisitions which include iProcurement non-catalog, SmartMart, and Amazon Business).
+FYIs, end routes, and Core Journal approval authority cannot be delegated.
 During the timeframe established in the Vacation Rule, the delegatee(s) will receive an email workflow notification when a transaction requires review and approval.

 Instructions for approvers delegating their approval workflow notifications are: